The History of Kaizen

 It’s always more cost effective to work on retaining the customers you already have, rather than go out and try to win new ones.

-On an elemental level, in order to properly integrate kaizen practices into your business, you will need to document your standardized work processes through a step-by-step approach that shows your workflow.
-For this, a kanban board or other easy-to-understand work visualization tool will do nicely.
+For starters, you will need to document your standardized work processes.
+This means adopting a step-by-step approach that shows your workflow.
+A kanban board or other easy-to-understand work visualization tool will do nicely.

 This is tricky, to a point, because kaizen works best when your goals are modest.
-For most of us, modest does not usually equal excitement, yet long-term improvement needs to be measured to prevent big false steps.
+For most of us, modest does not usually equal excitement.
+Yet long-term improvement needs to be measured to prevent big false steps.

-In Africa, for example, kaizen approaches are being applied to achieve modest but sustainable entrepreneurial successes without “big bang” ideas.
-Rather than try to compete with the big-spend R&D of economically endowed Western and East Asian counterparts, African companies are seeking to adapt existing technology to solve unique local issues.
-By fostering a business culture of learning, African companies hope to increase local productivity and thus improve local welfare.
+It's a strategy for competing with the big-spend R&D of economically endowed Western and East Asian counterparts.
+African companies are seeking to adapt existing technology to solve unique local issues.
+And foster a business culture of learning.

 When it comes to today’s product development game, speed is a vital asset in the quest to survive an increasingly competitive environment.

-A way to get Out of the Crisis and into real profit, kaizen provides the foundation for competing in an increasingly complex environment by cutting through the layers of system-building, finding elemental value and then cutting out waste.
+A way to get Out of the Crisis and into real profit, kaizen helps companies stabilize, find elemental value, and grow.
+By cutting through the layers of system-building and then cutting out waste.

-And, after all, we humans really do sweat the little things, so why not invest in perfecting them?
+And, after all, we humans really do sweat the little things.
+So why not invest in perfecting them?